MLI-lab/noisy_dna_data_storage/README.md

 	Linux: Ubuntu 16.04.5

 ### Python dependencies
-To reproduce the result, run the jupyter notebook LSH_clustering.ipynb.
-To run this notebook, the following software is required.
+To reproduce the results, run the jupyter notebook LSH_clustering.ipynb.
+To run this notebook, the following softwares are required.
 Assuming the experiment is being performed in a docker container or a linux machine, the following libraries and packages need to be installed.

         apt-get update
         apt-get install gcc